pantheon-systems/documentation/source/_docs/unsupported-modules-plugins.md

 <hr>
 ### [Basic HTTP Authentication](https://www.drupal.org/project/basic_auth) - Drupal 7 only
- **Issue**: Pantheon dashboard Security lock conflicts with Drupal Basic HTTP Authentication module when enabled.
+**Issue**: This contrib module conflicts with [Pantheon's Security tool](/docs/security/#password-protect-your-site's-environments) when both are enabled on Drupal 7 sites, resulting in 403 errors.

- **Solution**: Ensure that only the dashboard Security lock or Basic HTTP Authentication is enabled, not both.
+ **Solution**: Lock the environment via [Pantheon's Security tool](/docs/security/#password-protect-your-site's-environments) or via the module, not both.

 <hr>
 ### [Boost](https://www.drupal.org/project/boost)
 **Issue**: Boost is an unnecessary caching layer that may cause issues.
 Every site on Pantheon can leverage our robust Varnish infrastructure that caches pages for anonymous visitors at the highest possible performance.
 See [Working with Varnish](/docs/varnish).